awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig.md

 When Elastic Beanstalk deletes an application version from its database, you can no longer deploy that version to an environment\.
 The source bundle remains in S3 unless you configure the rule to delete it\.

-<a name="aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig-inheritance"></a> `ApplicationVersionLifecycleConfig` is a property of the [Elastic Beanstalk Application ApplicationResourceLifecycleConfig](aws-properties-elasticbeanstalk-application-applicationresourcelifecycleconfig.md) property type\.
+<a name="aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig-inheritance"></a> `ApplicationVersionLifecycleConfig` is a property of the [ApplicationResourceLifecycleConfig](aws-properties-elasticbeanstalk-application-applicationresourcelifecycleconfig.md) property type\.

 ## Syntax<a name="aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig-syntax"></a>